 Recycling metal reduces the need for energy-consuming equipment, chemicals needed to treat the metal, and fuel-consuming vehicles to transport the aluminum from place to place.
 Up to 90 percent of the transportation costs can be saved by choosing to recycle metal.
 Additional green practices that companies have begun to use include natural fuels for the forging procedures, making the switch to co-generation energy systems, switching to energy-efficient lighting methods, and the use of energy-efficient forging equipment.
 Each of these steps goes a long way in saving both the environment and company money.

-- Open-die forging – a process ideal for larger pieces of aluminum.
-Aluminum blocks up to 80 feet in length and weighing up to 100 tons
+- A process ideal for larger pieces of aluminum.
+Aluminum blocks up to 80 feet in length and weighing up to 100 tons.

-- Closed-die forging – also known as impression-die forging, and accounts for the majority of methods of aluminum forging.
+- Also known as impression-die forging, and accounts for the majority of methods of aluminum forging.
 This process involves two or more dies that contain molds that are joined together.
 Manufacturers are able to create forgings of closer tolerance and more complex shapes as opposed to the open-die forging process.

-- Rolled-ring forging – a forging process ideal for when a strong, circular cross-section part is needed.
+- A forging process ideal for applications in which a strong, circular cross-section part is needed.
 Rolled-ring forging begins with the use of an open die to create a donut-shaped preform.
 Then, pressure is applied by rollers to achieve the desired size and thickness.
-Configurations can vary from flat like a washer to products with a height of more than 80 inches.
+Configurations can vary from flat (like a washer) to products with a height of more than 80 inches.